If you have already submitted a Single Paper or Poster title you may log in below using the proposal id number and password already provided to you:

 The 2019 APPAM Fall Research Conference will celebrate APPAM's 41st conference on November 7-9 at the Denver Sheraton in Denver, Colorado.
 This year's event will focus on celebrating differences among all viewpoints and how we can work together to improve the public policy field.

 The current political context underscores the value of bringing together researchers and practitioners with a wide range of perspectives to engage the evidence and discuss how best to improve public policy.
 It is our hope that the conference theme, Rising to the Challenge: Engaging Diverse Perspectives on Issues and Evidence, will encourage a conference with conversations that reach across disciplinary, methodological and ideological divides.
-Proposals are now being accepted in 15 policy areas.

 There are 4 steps to the online submission process.